n-t-roff/ex-1.1/README.md

 `vi` will put the current line to top of the window.
 Use command `vi.` instead to open visual with the current line centered in the window.
-The most significant differences for visual mode are:
+The most significant differences are:
 * **Don't use unescaped `@` in input mode, type `\@` instead.**
   `@` in input mode deletes the current line.
   This is an intended feature and not a bug.